Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 An interactive tutorial has been created to give you "hands-on" experience on how to use vi text editor.
 It is recommended that you run this interactive tutorial in your Linux account to learn how to create and edit text files with the vi text editor.

-1. Run the interactive tutorial from your CentOS command line:
+1. Run the interactive tutorial from your Ubuntu command line:

     ```bash
     vi-tutorial